 - Well formulated and established procedures are usually called as standard operating procedures (SOPs).

-Innovation in organizations is promoted by using planning process.
-The mission statement of an organization can be an initial mean of motivating innovation.
+Innovation in organizations is promoted by using the planning process.
+The mission statement of an organization can be an initial means of motivating innovation.
 The goals can be the translation of the mission to support innovation.
 The competitive plans can give birth to actual plans for acquiring innovative results.